89luca89/pakkero/README.md

 * **file**: The file we want to pack
 * **o**: The file output that we will create
-* **c**: (optional) If specificed, UPX will be used to further compress the Launcher
+* **c**: (optional) If specified, UPX will be used to further compress the Launcher
 * **offset**: The number of bytes from where to start the payload (increases if not using compression)
 * **regiser-dep** (optional) Path to a file that can be used to register the fingerprint of a dependency to ensure that the Launcher runs only if a file with similar fingerprint is present
 * **v**: Print version

 ### Packaging

-The main intent is to **not alter the payload in any way**, this can be very important for types of binary that rely on specific order of instructions or relatively fragile timings.
+**The main intent is to not alter the payload in any way, this can be very important for types of binary that rely on specific order of instructions or relatively fragile timings.**

+#### Building

+To build the project, you can simply use the `Makefile`;

+`make` will compile

+`make test` will compile and run a run with a simple binary (echo)

+**Why not using simply go build?**

+Go build works fine, but will skip a fundamental step in the building process, **the injection of the launcher stub inside PakkerO source**

+This way the PakkerO binary has inside the source of the Launcher to be used for each packaging.

 #### Payload